cvzi/py_save_face_xmp/README.md

  * [exiv2](http://www.exiv2.org/)  0.25
  * GExiv2 0.10 which is inlcuded in [PyGObject](http://pygtk.org)

-It might run on *nix, but I did not test it.

 Run with `pythonw setFaceByHand.pyw` in the directory of the jpg files.